trevjonez/android-components-plugin/README.md

 will automatically produce the appropriate .module metadata file when attached to a publication.

-The published artifact coordinates the project group, name, and version.
+The published artifact coordinates are inferred from the project group, name, and version properties.

-The primary artifact id can be overridden via the [AndroidComponentsExtension] Project naming should be preferred over using this override.
+The primary artifact id can be overridden via the [AndroidComponentsExtension].
+Project naming should be preferred over using this override.
 ```kotlin
 //build.gradle(.kts)